 When an effective change manager has been needed, Marc-Andrew has been pivotal in driving non-profit organizational restructuring, finding creative financial and operating solutions, including diversifying revenue streams or refining board roles and structure, to strengthen the organization and provide a framework for future stability, prosperity and growth.

 Marc-Andrew received his bachelor’s degree from the University of Southern California before attending law school at the University of California, Berkeley.
-He has volunteered as Board Chair for the San Francisco Hispanic Chamber of Commerce, and is currently on the Board Finance Committee of Save Mount Diablo, a land conservancy organization.
+He has volunteered as Board Chair for the San Francisco Hispanic Chamber of Commerce, and has served on the Board Finance Committee of Save Mount Diablo, a land conservancy organization.